How STAR Works on Long Island: Credit vs. Exemption

 Who Is Eligible for STAR

-- Income thresholds set by New York State
+- Income thresholds and verification requirements set by New York State

-- Enrollment in either the Basic STAR or Enhanced STAR program
+- Qualification for either the Basic STAR benefit or the Enhanced STAR benefit

 Common STAR Confusion Points

-- STAR does not reduce all property taxes
+- STAR does not reduce every part of a property tax bill

-- STAR credits do not reduce the amount due on the tax bill
+- STAR credits do not usually reduce the amount due on the school tax bill itself

-- Moving or changing ownership can affect eligibility
+- Moving, changing ownership, or changing a home’s primary-residence status can affect eligibility

 How to Confirm STAR Status